quantumjot/btrack/docs/dev_guide/index.rst

    $ cd BayesianTracker
    $ pip install -e .

-Addtionally, the ``build.sh`` script will download Eigen source, run the makefile and pip install.
+Additionally, the ``build.sh`` script will download Eigen source, run the makefile and pip install.